Patient education: Stenting for the heart (Beyond the Basics)

 A stent thrombosis can potentially block blood flow to the heart, causing a heart attack or even death.
 Stent thrombosis can occur within 24 hours, 30 days, or as late as one year or more after stent placement, although most episodes occur within 30 days.

 Fortunately, stent thrombosis is rare because aspirin and a second drug that prevents clotting are given before and after stent placement.
+It is vital that these medications never be discontinued, even for a short time, without the approval of your cardiologist.

 When to seek help — After having a stent placed, seek immediate medical assistance if any of the following occur: